 These files are encrypted by Symantec in such a way that we can decrypt them for inspection.
 While they do potentially contain an infection, due to the proprietary encryption used, there is no danger of infection from these specific files while moving them.

-Note: This document only covers submitting files from SEP clients, not from a legacy standalone Central Quarantine Server (CQS).
+Note: This document only covers submitting files from SEP clients, not from a legacy standalone Central Quarantine Server (CQS) which is now past its End of Life.